NEWZIK USER GUIDE

 • Activate the Bluetooth in your iPad or iPhone settings and pair up your pedal

 • From the main menu of Newzik, click on the “Settings” icon and select your pedal model.
-You can also access to the page turn features directly from your score in the Features Menu.
+You can also access the page turn features directly from your score in the Features Menu.

 You can now turn your pages with your pedal!
 Newzik will save your pedal settings until you switch to another page turn mode.